uwcirg/keycloak-waverifyplus/README.md

 ### 2. authenticator-demographic

 **authenticator-demographic** is a Keycloak Service Provider Interface (SPI) implementation that integrates demographic validation into the Keycloak ecosystem.
 It communicates with the **mock-vp** server to perform demographic validation and provides a mechanism to extend Keycloak functionality with custom logic.

-For more details, see the [authenticator-demographic README](modules/authenticator-demographic/README.md).
+For more details, see the [authenticator-demographic README](authenticator-demographic/README.md).

+---

+### 3. authenticator-pin

+**authenticator-pin** is another Keycloak Service Provider Interface (SPI) implementation.
+It provides functionality for PIN-based authentication within Keycloak.
+This subproject extends Keycloak’s authentication mechanisms, enabling PIN-based workflows for secure user authentication.

+For more details, see the [authenticator-pin README](authenticator-pin/README.md).

 ---